 Medical management: Medical therapy targets the muscles, too.
-A doctor may offer an ointment that relaxes the anal muscles so the fissure can heal, minus the spasms.
-A numbing agent such as lidocaine is an option, too, but I tend not to use it because it can add to the burning and irritation.
+A doctor may offer a specific ointment that relaxes the anal muscles so the fissure can heal, minus the spasms.
+A numbing agent such as lidocaine is an option, too.
+However, it may add to the burning and irritation.

 Surgical options: When conservative treatments don’t work, there are two simple outpatient surgical options.
 One is a Botox injection into the anal muscles.
 This basically paralyzes the muscle to prevent spasms and allow the fissure to heal.
 The other option is sphincterotomy, a strategic cut to the muscle that also relieves spasms.
 Both come with a healing time of around two weeks.

-The best option comes down to your individual needs.
-For example, a sphincterotomy has a slight risk of causing long-term bowel control issues, so I may not recommend it for people who already have those issues.
+The best option comes down to your individual needs, Dr. Zutshi says.
+For example, a sphincterotomy has a slight risk of causing long-term bowel control issues, so it may not be recommended for people who already have those issues, especially women.
 The same is true of people with Crohn’s disease or HIV, two groups with an increased risk of anal fissures.
 For these populations, Botox may be a better option if surgery is required.

 The bottom line — no pun intended — is that you have plenty of options to treat this irritating condition.
 When you suspect an anal fissure, see a doctor to confirm those suspicions and find out which options are best for you.